nhorman/freight-container/README.md

 distributed management of systemd containers in a way that the kubernetes project does with docker.
 It also seeks to provide some additional features above and beyond what docker and kubernetes provide.
-Most notably it seeks to provide better management for security issues and updates.
-While any container can typically be rebuilt fairly easily, Docker containers contain very little infrastructure to tell administrators when a given container instance is effected by a security issues.
-Freight seeks to provide that visibility to an administrator.
+Most notably it seeks to provide a more tradtional type of management for security issues and updates.
+While Docker containers allow for for easy rebuilding and some level of versioning, they fail to integreate metadata for administrators to determine _when_ a container is in need of an update.
+Freight seeks to enable administrators to determine the need for contanier updates by building containers out of existing package repositories, and including their installation metadata.
+By doing so, administrators can easily use existing tools like yum to see if updated packages are needed inside a container.
+Further, since the container itself is packaged as an rpm file, it can be distributed for update using well tested and established tools and mechainsms.

 # How it works
 Freight uses robust existing technology to provide containerization of